-How many Wendy's can an employer expect to find through an annual biometric screening?
+How many Wendys or Bens can an employer expect to find through an annual biometric screening?
 The Partners Group analyzed data from more than 150,000 biometric screenings over a five-year period, together with medical and prescription drug data, to answer the following question: How many individuals screened at an employer-sponsored screening learned they have high blood pressure, high cholesterol, and/or diabetes and began treatment as a result of their screening?
-Read the results here.